hsf-training/analysis-essentials/git/09-pullrequests.md

 it explicitly with `git remote add`.
 {% endchallenge %}

-Note that learning how to work with several remotes is essential when using Pull Requests.

-## Sync your local repoository with remote changes
+## Sync your local repository with remote changes

 You are now ready to start working on your new feature on your laptop.
 First off since you are using different remotes, make sure your local Git working